 Icade’s CSR policy is built around three areas:

 Five priority issues have been identified by our internal and external stakeholders.
-Particular attention is paid to these issues in the CSR commitments set out in the 2019–2022 Plan:
+Particular attention is paid to these issues in the CSR commitments set out in the strategic plan:

 One of the ways the CSR issues were prioritised was by analysing the 17 UN Sustainable Development Goals (SDGs).
-Icade has defined eight priority goals for which it wants to position itself as a leader and five significant goals to which it is strongly committed.
-They relate to operational efficiency, the development of new products and services and societal commitment.
+Icade has defined six priority goals for which it wants to position itself as a leader and seven significant goals to which it is strongly committed

 Contact